USACE-Cloud-Compute/cc-home/docs/compute-file.md

             "delimiter": ","
       }
       ```
     - there is an optional parameter that can be configured for both the `stream` and `array` generators.
 This is the `perEventLoop` values.
 When using a perEventLoop, assume we are using an array event generator starting at 1 and ending at 10, for each event in the array event generator, a separate job will be sent for each of the values in the per event loop.
-The per event loop simpley defines an object of key value pairs that will be written into the environment for each per event loop execution.
+The per event loop simply defines an object of key value pairs that will be written into the environment for each per event loop execution.
 For example, you can configure an array event generator like this:
        ```json
        {
             "name": "Trinity AEP Grid Compute",